Victor19941221/CitizenStatistics-Softwaretesting/README.md

 1. Navigate to the "Citizen" page.
 2. Click "Edit" or "Delete" next to the desired citizen.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Push the branch and create a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Pictures

 Here is a screenshot showing the results of the tests